The terms and conditions have been updated effective

 2.1 WATC grants to the Client (which may act by its Authorised Users) a revocable non exclusive, non transferrable and limited right to access and use the Client Portal in accordance with these terms and conditions to view, upload, and download information, to transact via the Client Portal and to utilise any other services which may be provided by WATC to the Client via the Client Portal (“authorised purpose”).

-2.4 The Client Administrator is to administer the Authorised Users of the Client Portal and may determine any revocation and reallocation of Access Permissions, add new Authorised Users, and may provide an Authorised User with an elevated Access Permission (e.g. from read only to write access), downgrade an Access Permission, deactivate or lockout an Authorised User.
+2.4 The Client Administrator is to administer the Authorised Users of the Client Portal and may determine any revocation and reallocation of Access Permissions, add new Authorised Users, and may provide an Authorised User with an elevated Access Permission (e.g. from read only to write access), downgrade an Access Permission or deactivate an Authorised User.
 WATC must manage the access of the Client Authorisers to the Client Portal and must verify the authorisations of such Client Authorisers to ensure due and proper authorisation of transactions.

 3.1 Each Authorised User is to create and use a password as their respective unique code to access the Client Portal and has the sole responsibility for the safe keeping of such passwords.